lsst-sqre/squareone/README.rst

 Lint JavaScript::

-   yarn lint
+   npm run lint

 Lint and auto-format JavaScript (powered by Prettier_)::

-   yarn lint --fix
+   npm run lint --fix

 Format other types of code with Prettier_::

-   yarn format
+   npm run format

 Start the development server
 ----------------------------

 ::

-   yarn dev
+   npm run dev

 View the site at http://localhost:3000.
 This site auto-updates when running with the development server.